 Perhaps.
 Sometimes purchasing a timeshare through a resale can make financial sense.

 A timeshare resale is when the owner sells it, so it can often be extremely cheap.
 You’ll be on the hook for the yearly maintenance fees, but that’s not a big deal if you use the timeshare every year.

-Most timeshares are more spacious than hotel rooms and come with a kitchen so that it can feel a little homier.
+Most timeshares are more spacious than hotel rooms and have a kitchen to feel a little homier.
 Some people like this enough to buy it.

 In conclusion, never buy a timeshare from a resort developer directly.
 If you're still interested in purchasing one, make sure to buy via resale.

 If you already own one, be careful when you're trying to sell it.
-Don't be fooled into thinking it's worth more than you paid, as this is rarely the case.
+Don't be fooled into thinking it's worth more than you paid, as this is rarely true.
 Look at what others are pricing your timeshare for on eBay, and you'll get a good idea of its worth.

 If you have money to spend, don't waste it on a timeshare.
 Instead, use it for a real investment.
 Could you buy a vacation property and rent it out to help pay the mortgage?
 Or perhaps you invest in a turnkey property?
-However you invest your hard-earned money, make sure it's working hard for you.
+However, if you invest your hard-earned money, ensure it works hard for you.